Skip to main content

 How do I know what the patient wants?

-Everyday choices are easier to make if you understand the patient’s preferences, habits, and values.
+Everyday choices are easier to make if you understand the patient’s wishes, habits, and values.
 What’s most important in the patient’s life?
 Everyday choices include deciding what to wear, when to bathe or eat, and what else to do after that.
-But when you’re dealing with cancer even these simple choices can be overwhelming and hard to make.
-Sometimes even a small crisis can make the patient unable to express what they want or need.
-As much as possible, honor the patient’s wishes, but be realistic about the limits on what you and other caregivers can do.
+But when you’re dealing with cancer even these simple choices can be too much and hard to make.

 What if the patient won’t do things for themselves?